IdentityServer/Documentation/docs/advanced/customizingViews.md

 var defaultViewServiceConfiguration = new DefaultViewServiceConfiguration();
 defaultViewServiceConfiguration.Stylesheets.Add("~/Content/Site.css");
 ```
 The paths passed to `Add` can either be relative to IdentityServer’s base path by prefixing the path with a “~” (such as “~/path/file.css”), or the path can be host-relative by prefixing the path with a “/” (such as “/path/file.css”).
-Absolute URLs are  supported as long as they are listed in IdentityServer's [CSP options](csp.html).
+Absolute URLs are  supported as long as they are added to IdentityServer's [CSP options](csp.html).

 To then register the `DefaultViewServiceConfiguration` the dependency injection system can be used to register the instance configured by the hosting application: